Please ensure you are covered by individual or practice membership before booking an event

 **Please enter delegate name(s) and email address(es) in the note to seller box when booking.
 Zoom link will be emailed to the address(es) provided**

-AGM & Non Accidental Injury CPD talk by David Martin
+AGM & CPD talk

-Date: Thursday 28th March 2024
+Date: March 2025

 7pm - free meal for all